STMicroelectronics/x-cube-tof1/Projects/NUCLEO-L476RG/Examples/CUSTOM/VL53L3CX_SimpleRanging/README.md

 ### <b>VL53L3CX_SimpleRanging example description</b>

-This example application shows how to use the VL53L3CX-SATEL breakout board on a STM32 Nucleo board to perform ranging measurements and print the results on a hyper-terminal such as TeraTerm through a serial link.
+This example application illustrates how to use the VL53L3CX-SATEL breakout board on a STM32 Nucleo board to perform ranging measurements and print the results on a hyper-terminal such as TeraTerm through a serial link.
-Please refer to the user manual for more details.
+For further details, please refer to the user manual for more details.

 The example application uses the following default serial settings: